datadoc24/admin-volcano-article/README.md

 # Volcano gang-scheduling on Kubernetes - accompaniment to Admin Magazine article.
-This repo contains everything needed to replicate the setup described in the article, starting by creating a GPU-enabled Kubernetes cluster on Digital Ocean using OpenTofu.
-If you already have a Kubernetes cluster, just skip ahead to section 2.
+This repo contains everything needed to replicate the environment and examples in the article, starting by creating a GPU-enabled Kubernetes cluster on Digital Ocean using OpenTofu.
+The GPUs are optional, and if you already have a Kubernetes cluster, skip ahead to section 2.

 ## 1. Creating a test Kubernetes cluster with GPUs, Minio and Volcano.